Heavy-tailed and Horseshoe priors for regression and sparse Besov rates: Contraction in --loss for Hilbert-Sobolev spaces

 The proof is given in Section \ref{proof : OTconc}.
 Theorem \ref{thm : OTconc} establishes that, for the OT priors, the posterior contraction rate is nearly minimax over Sobolev balls $\mathcal{S}^{\beta}(F)$.
-Among special case of OT priors, one can choose for instance a Cauchy density for $h$, as well as the horseshoe density $h_\tau$.
-Further, the truncated version of the horseshoe prior \eqref{def : truncHSprior} also leads to an optimal rate (up to slightly worse log-factors).
+Among special case of OT priors, one can choose for instance a Cauchy density for $h$, as well as the horseshoe density $h_\tau$; further, this also holds for the truncated version of the horseshoe prior \eqref{def : truncHSprior}.
 This result strengthens Theorem 1 in \cite{AC}, where a similar upper bound was obtained for OT priors, but with bounded densities and finite second-order moment.
-The key difference arises from our proof technique: rather than applying Markov's inequality working under the posterior expectation, we work directly at the level of the posterior probability.
+The key difference arises from our proof technique: rather than applying Markov's inequality and then working under the posterior expectation, we work directly at the level of the posterior probability.
 This approach allows us to replace the finite second moment condition by the weaker tail condition \ref{H3}, enabling the use of heavier-tailed priors, which may have unbounded expectation, such as the Cauchy and Horseshoe priors.
 A simulation study for these heavy-tailed priors is provided in Section \ref{sec : simu OTHS}.
 We also note that in \cite{AC} a result for Cauchy priors was provided, but for fractional posteriors only, and not the standard posterior as considered here.

+\begin{remark}[logarithmic factors] According to \cite{cai08}, Theorem 2, separable estimators incur a minimum cost of adaptation in quadratic risk of a factor $(\log n)^{ 2\beta / (2\beta +1)}$ with respect to the minimax rate $n^{-2\beta / (2\beta +1)}$.
+If one takes a density $h$ with Student-type tails, then $\kappa=0$.
+Since $\nu$ in \eqref{def : OTprior} can be chosen as small as desired, one sees that one can get a logarithmic loss as close as desired to the optimal one which would correspond to $\nu=0$.
+With the truncated horseshoe prior, we even get this optimal logarithmic factor for separable rules exactly.
+Removing logarithmic factors altogether requires leaving the class of separable rules, see the Discussion Section below for more on this. \end{remark}

 \begin{remark} When using the truncated Horseshoe in Theorem \ref{thm : OTconc}, we take $\tau=n^{-b}$ with $b=4$.
 This is for technical reasons, and the proof similarly goes through for any power $b\ge4$.
 In practice, unless $n$ is very large, one may prefer to take a less conservative choice e.g. $\tau=1/n$ (as we do in the simulations section).
 We conjecture that the conclusion of Theorem \ref{thm : OTconc} still holds true for this choice. \end{remark}